Centred Content

 • Required to listen to and reconcile multiple points of view being discussed/presented

-If you are interested in learning more about the role: 2025-10 Legal Counsel
+If you are interested in learning more about the role: 2025-17 FRW Permanent

-Please send resumes to hr@bgcfs.ca and include “Legal Counsel” in the email subject line.
+Please send resumes to hr@bgcfs.ca by July 3rd at 4:30 pm and include “Family Resource Worker (#2025-17)” in the email subject line.